 You can unlock it using the keypad, your smartphone, or a traditional mechanical key.
 The access is shareable, and you can control how long the temporary permit is valid.
 You can give temporary codes to guests, cleaning crews, or employees.

 You can pair your Hornbill Smart Lock with Alexa if you want to use its Voice Control feature.
 However, if you want Voice Control, you need to connect your smart door lock to a Wi-Fi Bridge.
-The Wi-Fi Bridge is also required if you want to remotely control your smart door lock using your mobile phone.
+The Wi-Fi Bridge is also required if you want to control your smart door lock using your mobile phone remotely.

 The Wi-Fi Bridge is sold separately, so you’ll need to make another purchase if you want to use these additional features.